| | |

 Trojan Horse

-A software entity that appears to do something normal but which, in
+A software entity that appears to do something normal

 fact, contains a trapdoor or attack program.